sea-lang/sea/doc/sandbox.md

 Woah okay that was a lot!
 Let me explain what's going on here:

-Firstly, `\erlpace` is a command which toggles between what should happen when you are editing a line _before_ the current one.
+Firstly, `\replace` is a command which toggles between what should happen when you are editing a line _before_ the current one.
 By default, lines get shifted, meaning if you do this: